rfennell/JSONFileVersioner/README.md

 The task takes the following parameters

-* Path filter to files to version, if left blank the cloned action repo root will be used.
+* Path: filter to files to version, if left blank the repo containing the actions root will be used.
-* Version number to add to the file(s)
 * Field: The version field to update
+* Version: number to add to the file(s)
 * FilenamePattern: The filename pattern to update defaults to '.json'
 * Recursion: If true will search from specfied path for all matching files, default to true